-Tips for Reducing Food Loss and Waste at Home
+Tips for Reducing Food Waste at Home

 A great deal of food waste happens at the consumption stage of the food production process, especially in developed countries.
 Household food loss and waste occurs when food is thrown away after it is purchased, or even prepared, because of its perishability.
 Much of the foods we buy – fruits and vegetables, roots and tubers, fish and seafood, dairy, meat and cereals – are easily damaged and have short shelf lives.